julieli3344/Lab_Report_5/lab5.md

 Reflection
 During the second half of this class I have learned many things that were new to me.
-I have never heard of vim before, and after using it during a lab, it was extremely useful and easier to edit text.
+I have never heard of vim before, and after using it during a lab, it was extremely useful and easier to edit the text.
+When there was an error in the code, I can just put in for example vim arraylist.java and go into the editor mode.
+I can also use shortcuts and other ways to edit it through there making editing go faster.